Alex-Cannon/alex-cannon.github.io/README.md

 # alex-cannon.github.io
-Welcome to my Blog and Portfolio!
+Welcome to my personal portfolio!
 This site is built with Jekyll and hosted by github pages.

 Want to create your own blog hosted by github pages?
 [Get started](https://jekyllrb.com/) with the Jekyll docs.